 Three-point lighting technique for self-tape lighting

 Three-point setup is a basic lighting technique that serves you well, and it is easy to set up.
 It creates a cinematic look.
 It uses three lights – Key light, Fill light, and Backlight.
-You can also use 4th light called Hair light.
+You can also use 4th light called the Hair light.

-Key light is the main light with the highest intensity of the three lights.
+The key light is the main light with the highest intensity of the three lights.
 Position is on one of the sides of the camera (in a view into the camera).

 Fill light lights up the other side of the object (yourself).
 The position is on the opposite side of the camera than the key light. (if the key light is on the right side of the camera, the fill light is on the left).
-It get rid of the shadows created by just one light (key light) from one side.
+It gets rid of the shadows created by just one light (key light) from one side.
 The fill light has 50 % of intensity less than the key light.
 You can also use a reflector as the fill light.

 The backlight lights you up from behind.
 It will create depth in the footage because it separates the background from the object (yourself).
 The light goes behind you.
 It points to the camera, but make sure you cannot see the light in the shot.
-The backlight is also called rim light.
+The backlight is also called the rim light.

-Hair light is set up above you to fill shadows on top of your head, that’s why it is called the “hair light”.
+A hair light is set up above you to fill shadows on top of your head, that’s why it is called the “hair light”.